 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

 The attached Combined Federal Campaign (CFC) Audit Guide (Guide) provides the requirements and guidance for the completion of the audit in accordance with CFC regulations at 5 CFR § 950.105(d) (9).
 This section requires Principal Combined Fund Organizations (PCFO) to submit to the Local Federal Coordinating Committee (LFCC) an audit of its collections and disbursements for each campaign managed.
 The audit must be conducted by an independent certified public accountant (IPA) in accordance with generally accepted auditing standards and Office of Personnel Management (OPM) guidance.

 There are three versions of the Guide according to the level of pledges managed by the campaigns:

-Select the Guide that fits your campaign size based on your 2004 campaign actual pledges.
-These Guides are available on the CFC website at 2006 Audit Guide in an Adobe Acrobat version.
+Select the Guide that fits your campaign size based on your 2005 campaign actual pledges.
+These Guides are available on the CFC website in both a Microsoft Word and Adobe Acrobat version.

-Minor revisions were made to the 2006 Guide to update references and refine procedures based on comments from the stakeholders.
+Minor revisions were made to the 2007 Guide to update references and refine procedures based on comments from the stakeholders.
 These are described in the attached Executive Summary.
-We do not expect these changes to increase the costs of the AUP.
+We do not expect these changes to increase the costs of the AUP significantly.